thelordmune/DGA/FINAL_FIXES_AND_TESTING.md

    - You CAN move and attack again

 **If this doesn't work:**
-- Check: `print(game.Players.LocalPlayer.Character.Stuns.Value)` when hit
+- Check: `-- print(game.Players.LocalPlayer.Character.Stuns.Value)` when hit
 - Should show: `["DamageStun"]`

 ---